 With fewer physiological reserves, even minor complications can have a major impact.
 They often can’t use a walker or crutches because of poor upper body strength or balance problems.
-This can lead to them being bedridden or wheelchair-bound, increasing the risk of pneumonia, deep vein thrombosis, or pulmonary embolism.
-They may be more sensitive to postoperative medications for pain, which can cause delirium or problems with balance and walking.
+This can lead to bedridden or wheelchair-bound, increasing the risk of pneumonia, deep vein thrombosis, or pulmonary embolism.
+They may be more sensitive to postoperative medications for pain, which can cause delirium or problems with balance and walk.
 They are more likely to have osteoporosis that can affect the stability of the repair and can put them at risk for additional fractures from even minor trauma.Poly Trauma Patients

 Polytrauma patients have at least two long bone fractures or a long bone fracture and a pelvic fracture along with injuries to other body areas, such as the abdomen or chest.
 These patients require a longer stay in the ICU and may require several surgical procedures over a short period of time to fully address all their injuries.

-While in the ICU, they may be intubated or unable to follow commands and beginning rehabilitation can be difficult.
+While in the ICU, they may be intubated or unable to follow commands, and beginning rehabilitation can be difficult.
 At the same time, they are at an increased risk of atrophy of their extremities as their body tries to heal from all of their various injuries.
-This means that proper nutritional support and proper positioning aids and range of motion exercises are usually necessary.
+This means that proper nutritional support and proper positioning aids, and range of motion exercises are usually necessary.